 This tutorial is designed to guide you in learning oracle from scratch.
 Oracle is a relational database management system.
 It is also known as Oracle database or Oracle DB.
-As an enterprise grid computing, Oracle provides the most flexible and cost-effective solution for information and application management.
-It is one of the trusted and widely used relational database engine.
-It runs on all major platforms likes Windows, Linux, Unix, Mac OS, etc.
+As an enterprise grid computing, Oracle provides the most flexible and cost-effective information and application management solution.
+It is one of the trusted and widely used relational database engines.
+It runs on all major platforms like Windows, Linux, Unix, Mac OS, etc.

-This tutorial is aiming to cover all the topics about oracle and its application with an example, for easy and fast understanding.
-You will also get to learn about performing various operations on Oracle DB using PLSQL.
+This tutorial aims to cover all the topics about oracle and its application with an example for easy and fast understanding.
+You will also learn about performing various operations on Oracle DB using PLSQL.

-Oracle is in high demand in the corporate world by means of its wide range of features.
-It is used for all corporation level applications; especially plays a major role in dealing with a huge amount of data and information.
-Hence the demand for jobs for this platform is also booming.
-Having knowledge about oracle will help you to develop your application is an effective way.
+Oracle is in high demand in the corporate world using its wide range of features.
+It is used for all corporation-level applications and plays a major role in dealing with a huge amount of data and information.
+Hence the demand for jobs on this platform is also booming.
+Knowing oracle will help you to develop your application effectively.

-Application Oracle database has been penetrated to all most all types of industries being an inevitable part of their applications.
+Application Oracle database has penetrated almost all types of industries, being an inevitable part of their applications.
 Its common usages are as follows:

 In Oracle ‘CREATE TABLE’ statement is used to create a new table in the database.

 The below example is written to create an employee table with the columns EmployeeID, EmployeeName, and Employee_Email:

 You can grab the knowledge quickly if you are from a computer science or engineering background.
 If you are from a different background, still don’t worry!
 Before starting with Oracle, invest some time to grasp concepts about operating systems, Networking, and databases.
 Learning about using the command-line interface will make your Oracle learning easy and faster.